PrabhatKumarRai/Memory-Game/README.md

 => Run the index.html file and start playing the Memory Game.

-NOTE: "Postman CMS" screenshots are available under the "Project Screenshots" folder.
+NOTE: Screenshots are available under the "Project Screenshots" folder.